 Q3 is the last qualifying session and decides the grid position for the remaining 10 cars.
 In this session, drivers will really work their throttles during this session in a bid to win the pole position.
 The pole position is considered a distinct advantage.
 The polesitter gets an unencumbered track and clean air to take a lead which many times tends to be unassailable.

 That is why qualification sessions are considered to be the most exciting time of a racing weekend.

 After the grid is set in qualifying, barring any penalties either for wrongdoing or technical changes to the car, the grid will start how they ended qualifying.

 The cars come out early for an installation lap, then grid up, where they are assessed by the team, and the drivers have an anxious wait as the clock ticks down until the race begins.
 During this time some will be interviewed, some listen to music, and drivers like the affable Kimi Raikkonen avoid eye contact with anyone as they get into the zone.

-After a ‘parade lap’ of the drivers being driven around the track to wave to the crowd, they they fire up the cars and complete a warm up behind the safety car.
+After a ‘parade lap’ of the drivers being driven around the track to wave to the crowd, they fire up the cars and complete a warm-up lap behind the safety car.

 The first corner is always a nerve-jangling time, more so for team bosses and those of us watching, than it is for the drivers.

 After a frantic opening lap, it is then time to settle down and race to the chequered flag.